pnst1987/Taftan-thermal-anomaly-detection/README.md

 # Taftan-thermal-anomaly-detection
 AI-driven detection of persistent thermal anomalies in the Taftan volcanic complex using Landsat 8 and Google Earth Engine.

-# AI-Driven Detection of Persistent Thermal Anomalies in the Taftan Volcanic Complex

 **Author:** Peyman Namdarsehat

 ---